 Whose Job Is It Anyway?

 Only your security department can identify vulnerable software, prioritize updates, and deploy patches.
-While detection can come in the form of email alerts from the affected vendor or the in-house use of vulnerability scanners, the practice of patch management (including acquiring the patch, testing, and installation) falls in the hands of your IT team.
+While detection can come in the form of email alerts from the affected vendor or the in-house use of vulnerability scanners(link is external), the practice of patch management (including acquiring the patch, testing, and installation) falls in the hands of your IT team.

 If the looming threat of data breaches isn't enough to convince you of the importance of patch management, the shadow of a lawsuit should be.
 Equifax succumbed to the FTC's enormous $700 million fine in 2019, with patch management failures listed on the score sheet.
 After noticing a vulnerability in its ACIS database, Equifax followed protocol and ordered a patch within 48 hours of detection.
 Unfortunately, the command slipped through the cracks.
 Equifax's security team failed to carry out the patch, putting the company under the FTC's spotlight and demonstrating the criticality of effective delegation and ownership.